JalmarazMartn/customDiagnostics/README.md

 * `JAMRules.json`: Absolute path of rules json file name
 * `JAMDiagnostics.DefaultDiagnosticRuleset`: Rulesets that will be used as diagnostics in problems Panel
+* `JAMDiagnostics.AdditionalFilePaths`: Paths of aditional files to load rules and diagnostics.
+* `JAMDiagnostics.ScanCustomDiagnosticsInAllWS`: Custom diagnostics for a doc are not enabled out of doc edition.
+If you want to keep seeing diagnostics outside the document edition you must set true this property.
+Is recommended to disable this property in big workspaces to avoid performance issues.

 ## Known Issues